-When you're using a product with an SPF rating you are only partially protecting your skin from immediate signs of damage, skin cancer and long-term aging.
+You trust you're protecting your skin when you reach for a product with an SPF rating.
+But the reality is when you're using a product with an SPF rating you are only partially protecting your skin from immediate signs of damage, skin cancer and long-term aging.
 Many people don't know that there are several different types of UV light which create damage, both immediate and long term, in your skin.
 Most SPF filtering products only filter out certain UV light.

 Of note, SPF is ONLY a measurement on your protection from UVB.